reactjs/rfcs/text/0000-new-create-ref.md

 # Summary

-Replace string refs with similar functionality to how they currently work but without many of the issues that string refs currently have (a list of them can be found at [#1373](https://github.com/facebook/react/issues/1373)).
+Currently there are two ref APIs in React: string refs and callback refs.

+String refs are considered legacy due to [numerous issues](https://github.com/facebook/react/issues/1373) in their design.
+[Callback refs](https://reactjs.org/docs/refs-and-the-dom.html) don't share these deficiencies and were introduced to replace string refs.
+However, there is more ceremony around writing them, they have some [unintuitive caveats](https://reactjs.org/docs/refs-and-the-dom.html#caveats) and can be hard to teach.

+**The goal of this RFC is to introduce a new intuitive ref API.
+It is very similar in its "feel" to string refs, but doesn't suffer from their problems.** It is intentionally less poweful than the callback ref API.
+The plan is to:

+* Keep the callback ref API for more advanced use cases.
+* Replace the string refs by the newly proposed "object" ref API.

+String refs would get deprecated in a minor release, and support for them would eventually get removed in an upcoming major release.

 # Basic example

-The React.createRef() API will create an immutable object ref (where its value is a mutable object referencing the actual ref).
-Accessing the ref value can be done via ref.value.
+The `React.createRef()` API will create an immutable object ref (where its value is a mutable object referencing the actual ref).
+Accessing the ref value can be done via `ref.value`.
 An example of how this works is below:

 ```js
 class MyComponent extends React.Component {